metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 - `rolling_update` (Attributes) RollingUpdate - overrides deployment update params. (see [below for nested schema](#nestedatt--spec--rolling_update))
 - `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod.https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name
+- `scrape_config_namespace_selector` (Attributes) ScrapeConfigNamespaceSelector defines Namespaces to be selected for VMScrapeConfig discovery.Works in combination with Selector.NamespaceSelector nil - only objects at VMAgent namespace.Selector nil - only objects at NamespaceSelector namespaces.If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--scrape_config_namespace_selector))
+- `scrape_config_relabel_template` (Attributes List) ScrapeConfigRelabelTemplate defines relabel config, that will be added to each VMScrapeConfig.it's useful for adding specific labels to all targets (see [below for nested schema](#nestedatt--spec--scrape_config_relabel_template))
+- `scrape_config_selector` (Attributes) ScrapeConfigSelector defines VMScrapeConfig to be selected for target discovery.Works in combination with NamespaceSelector. (see [below for nested schema](#nestedatt--spec--scrape_config_selector))
 - `scrape_interval` (String) ScrapeInterval defines how often scrape targets by default
 - `scrape_timeout` (String) ScrapeTimeout defines global timeout for targets scrape
 - `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the vmagentobject, which shall be mounted into the vmagent Pods.will be mounted at path /etc/vm/secrets